Wisdom teeth emerge between the ages of 17 to 21. They erupt at the very back of the mouth and complete our standard set of 32 teeth.

 Your Mouth Might Not Have Enough Space For Your Wisdom Teeth

-Thanks to gradual evolution, the general size of the human mouth has decreased in size.
+Thanks to evolution, the general size of the human mouth has decreased in size.
 As you grow up, your mouth might be unable to accommodate more teeth.

-Thanks to the lack of space, these adult molars usually cause other teeth to shift closer to each other.
+Because of the lack of space, these adult molars usually cause other teeth to shift closer to each other.
 This can misalign your teeth, making them hard to brush and clean.

 You Can Experience Pain And Structural Issues From Impacted Wisdom Teeth